pasangpythondiary/NbFold/README.md

 ## Download NbFold pretrained weight and unzip and copy the weight in trained_models/ensemble/
 Trained weight has been given.
 Download from [here]https://zenodo.org/records/22760546).
-1)	Trained weights for evaluating NbFold benchmark and IgFold dataset
+1)	Trained weights for evaluating NbFold benchmark and IgFold benchmark